haskell-game/tiny-games-hs/prelude/expressit/README.md

 stack overfull
 score: 2
 ```
-There should not be more than one numebr left on the stack.
+At the end, the stack is [3,3].
+There should not be more than one number left on the stack.

 ```
 target = 3